Monday, September 28, 2015

 Tonight we cooked our black pepper and worcestershire sausages that we purchased from the Tender Spot Butchery in Kununurra.
 They were delicious and went well with our mashed potato peas and corn.
 The sun has disappeared for the evening and the vans temperature at 7:10 is still 30 degrees.
 Today we drove 442 kilometres.

-Off course we are not complaining because we were heading north and its always nice to have a tail wind to help with the fuel economy.
-The road north from Cloncurry to the Burke and Wills Roadhouse and onto Normanton was a road that we have never driven over before.
-After the roadhouse the condition of the road for the next 207 km changed between single lane and dual lane bitumen and the condition of the road became worse the further north we drove.
+We left Corella Dam after a very windy evening with strong southerly winds blowing all night that continued until we arrived in Normanton.
+Of course, we are not complaining because we were heading north, and it's always nice to have a tailwind to help with fuel economy.
+The road north from Cloncurry to the Burke and Wills Roadhouse and on to Normanton was a route we had never driven before.
+After the roadhouse, the condition of the road for the next 207 km varied between single lane and dual lane bitumen, and it became worse the further north we drove.

-The Albion Hotel was built in Croydon in the 1880's and relocated to Normanton in the early 1900's.
+The Albion Hotel was built in Croydon in the 1880s and relocated to Normanton in the early 1900s.

-The famous purple pub.
+The renowned purple pub.